 Regardless of the foods you are eating anytime you eat more calories than you burn you will put on the pounds.
 So, back to original example, even though the Kashi crackers are a better choice if you eat the whole box then you are definitely consuming too many calories and may gain weight.
 Portion control is always your friend.

 With so much to cover on the topic of healthy food alternatives I will be expanding on this in future posts.

 Cooking meals at home has been the cornerstone to keeping my family and me eating healthy nutritious meals.
 When cooking your own meals you control the ingredients and the portions making it much easier to keep nutrition and calories in check.

 Learning to cook healthy meals was another story.
 Like many busy moms I had maybe 5 go to dinners that we ate all the time.
 When we got sick of those we ordered out.
 To begin creating a collection of nutritious family friendly recipes I turned to my Weight Watchers and Cooking Light cookbooks.
-You can see my favorites on my resource page.
 These cookbooks taught me the techniques and ingredients to use in order to create healthier versions of our favorite foods.
 Once I felt comfortable I began to create my own recipes and adapting others I found on blogs and in cookbooks.